o-ran-sc/o-du-l2/docs/api-docs.rst

    A. MAC to Scheduler

       a.
-Air Interface Time : Sends timing information over air interface in terms of SFN and slo, as per Section 9.2.3.1.1 of the AAD Spec
+Air Interface Time : Sends timing information over air interface in terms of SFN and slo, as per Section 9.2.3.1.1 of the AAD Spec.

       b.
-Cell Configuration Request : MAC provides SCH the cell configuration as per Section 9.2.3.2.1 of the AAD Spec
+Cell Configuration Request : MAC provides SCH the cell configuration as per Section 9.2.3.2.1 of the AAD Spec.

       c.
-Add UE Configuration Request : MAC provides SCH the configuration/capabilities of a UE as per Section 9.2.3.2.5 of the AAD Spec
+Add UE Configuration Request : MAC provides SCH the configuration/capabilities of a UE as per Section 9.2.3.2.5 of the AAD Spec.

       d.
-Modify UE Reconfiguration Request : MAC provides SCH the re-configuration of UE, also used to add/release/modify existing bearers, as per Section 9.2.3.2.6 of the AAD Spec
+Modify UE Reconfiguration Request : MAC provides SCH the re-configuration of UE, also used to add/release/modify existing bearers, as per Section 9.2.3.2.6 of the AAD Spec.

       e.
-RACH Indication : MAC receives the RACH Indication and share the contents with SCH as per Section 9.2.3.2.12 of the AAD Spec
+RACH Indication : MAC receives the RACH Indication and share the contents with SCH as per Section 9.2.3.2.12 of the AAD Spec.

       f.
-DL RLC Buffer Status Information : Reports data volume per LC when it is received at MAC as per Section 9.2.3.2.16 of the AAD Spec
+DL RLC Buffer Status Information : Reports data volume per LC when it is received at MAC as per Section 9.2.3.2.16 of the AAD Spec.

       g.
-UL Buffer Status Report Indication : On reception and decoding of received BSR from the UE, MAC provides SCH buffer status report for UL scheduling, as per Section 9.2.3.2.18 of the AAD Spec
+UL Buffer Status Report Indication : On reception and decoding of received BSR from the UE, MAC provides SCH buffer status report for UL scheduling, as per Section 9.2.3.2.18 of the AAD Spec.

       h.
-UE Delete Request : MAC receives UE delete request and forwards the request to SCH as per Section 9.2.3.2.7 of the AAD spec.
+UE Delete Request : MAC receives UE delete request and forwards the request to SCH as per Section 9.2.3.2.7 of the AAD Spec.

       i.
-Cell Delete Request :  MAC receives UE delete request and forwards the request to SCH as per Section 9.2.3.2.2 of the AAD spec.
+Cell Delete Request :  MAC receives UE delete request and forwards the request to SCH as per Section 9.2.3.2.2 of the AAD Spec.

       j.
 Slice Configuration Request : MAC receives Slice Configuration request and forwards the request to SCH as per Section
-         9.2.3.2.3 of the AAD Spec
+         9.2.3.2.3 of the AAD Spec.

       k.
-Slice Reconfiguration Request : MAC receives Slice Reconfiguration request and forwards the request to SCH as per Section 9.2.3.2.4 of the AAD Spec
+Slice Reconfiguration Request : MAC receives Slice Reconfiguration request and forwards the request to SCH as per Section 9.2.3.2.4 of the AAD Spec.

       l.
-Paging Indication : MAC receives Paging Indication and forwards the trigger to SCH as per Section 9.2.3.2.13 of the AAD Spec
+Paging Indication : MAC receives Paging Indication and forwards the trigger to SCH as per Section 9.2.3.2.13 of the AAD Spec.

+      m.
+RACH Resource Request : MAC receives RACH Resource Request for dedicated RACH resource allocation and forwards to SCH as per
+         Section 9.2.3.2.14 of the AAD Spec.

+      n.
+RACH Resource Release : MAC receives RACH Resource Release from DU APP and forwards to SCH as per Section 9.2.3.2.15 of the
+         AAD Spec.

+      o.
+DL HARQ Indication : MAC receives UCI Indication and forwards any DL HARQ feedback from UE to SCH as per Sectiion 9.2.3.2.8 of the AAD spec.

+      p.
+UL HARQ CRC Indication : MAC receives CRC Indication from PHY and forwards the decoded results to SCH as per Section 9.2.3.2.9 of the AAD Spec.

    B. Scheduler to MAC

       a.
-Cell Configuration Response - Response to cell configuration request from MAC, as per Section 9.2.3.3.1 of the AAD Spec
+Cell Configuration Response - Response to cell configuration request from MAC, as per Section 9.2.3.3.1 of the AAD Spec.

       b.
-UE Reconfiguration Response - Response to UE reconfiguration request from MAC, as per Section 9.2.3.3.6 of the AAD Spec
+UE Reconfiguration Response - Response to UE reconfiguration request from MAC, as per Section 9.2.3.3.6 of the AAD Spec.

       c.
 DL Scheduling Information - Provides scheduling information for a given slot for downlink data, as per Section 9.2.3.3.8 of the AAD spec.